IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“These five trades, O monks, should not be taken up by a lay follower: trading with weapons, trading in living beings, trading in meat, trading in intoxicants, trading in poison.”

 >“Death carries off a man who is gathering flowers and whose mind is distracted, as a flood carries off a sleeping village.”

+>“Suppose there were a file of blind men each in touch with the next: the first one does not see, the middle one does not see, and the last one does not see.
+So too, Bhāradvāja, in regard to their statement the brahmins seem to be like a file of blind men: the first one does not see, the middle one does not see, and the last one does not see.
+What do you think, Bhāradvāja, that being so, does not the faith of the brahmins turn out to be groundless?”

 >“Now, Kalamas,<br>
 Do not go upon what has been acquired by repeated hearing (anussava),<br>